Frequently asked questions.

 What gear should I bring?

 When you arrive to Chile, the kayak and paddle you selected will be waiting for you.
 We ask that guests bring their own helmet, PFD, spray skirt, dry wear, and base layers.
 We find that when paddling in remote places, our guests are glad to have their personal gear they feel comfortable in.
-We also recommend that you bring warm layers and a good rain jacket in addition to your summer attire.
+View our full packing list here.

 Can I rent gear?